junagao/customHook-useFetch/README.md

-# customHook-useFetch
+# Instructions:

-Created with CodeSandbox
+Implement the `useFetch` function.